radiciandrea/MetapopulationBrownRot/README.md

 # A metapopulation framework integrating landscape heterogeneity to model an airborne plant pathogen: the case of brown rot of peach in France

-# PAY ATTENTION: the following readme and code was coinceived haveing the possibility of sharing 10 randomization (over 100) for the years 1981 to 2021.
+Disclaimer: the following readme and code was coinceived haveing the possibility of sharing 10 randomization (over 100) for the years 1981 to 2021.
 Because of large size, we upladed a reduced version of the data: just one randomization, over 2016-2021.
 Indexing in the code should be readapted consequently by users.

 ## Description of the data and file structure